SmitaPatankar/PersonalCode/aws/aws.md

 - can monitor on prem resources also
 - raises alarms based on metrics
 - recipient needs to subscribe from mail
+- logs are stored in s3
+- can schedule events
+- can trigger lambda event
+- green, yellow(tries to fix) and red status(raises alarm)
+- can reboot/stop/terminate failed instance via alarm action

 ## CloudWatch - logs